 Endometrial cancer is a type of cancer that begins in the uterus.
-The uterus is the hollow, pear-shaped pelvic organ in women where fetal development occurs.
+The uterus is the hollow, pear-shaped pelvic organ where fetal development occurs.

 Endometrial cancer begins in the layer of cells that form the lining (endometrium) of the uterus.
 Endometrial cancer is sometimes called uterine cancer.
 Other types of cancer can form in the uterus, including uterine sarcoma, but they are much less common than endometrial cancer.

-Endometrial cancer is often detected at an early stage because it frequently produces abnormal vaginal bleeding, which prompts women to see their doctors.
+Endometrial cancer is often detected at an early stage because it frequently produces abnormal vaginal bleeding.
 If endometrial cancer is discovered early, removing the uterus surgically often cures endometrial cancer.

 Signs and symptoms of endometrial cancer may include: